 The appointment of Mark Ramont as artistic director from 1997-2000 signaled the beginning of another phase of creative growth on the Mainstage.
-At the same time, under Lisa Bushlow’s leadership as education director from 1991-2000, the Hangar became recognized throughout New York State and across the country for its comprehensive, year-round theatre education programs.
+Concurrently, under Lisa Bushlow’s leadership as education director, the Hangar became recognized throughout New York State and across the country for its comprehensive, year-round theatre education programs.

-In 2000, the Board appointed Lisa as the Hangar’s first executive director, at which time she recommended Kevin Moriarty as the artistic director.
-Under their leadership the Hangar continued to grow and develop, adding a New Play Festival in 2001, the Hangar tent and Starlight Café in 2002, and expanded artistic and educational programming, including the commissioning of new plays.
-Robert Moss returned as Interim Artistic Director for summer 2008; Peter Flynn was named Artistic Director in August, 2008.
-Peter comes to the Hangar Theatre with extensive credits in both New York and Regional Theatre.
-In addition, Peter teaches at New York University through the Stella Adler Conservatory and holds to the philosophy that interaction between actor and audience stimulates community discourse, well-being in families and among friends, and contributes vitality and value to daily living.
+In 2000, the Board appointed Bushlow as the Hangar’s first executive director, at which time she recommended Kevin Moriarty as the artistic director.
+Under their leadership the Hangar continued to grow with the addition of a New Play Festival in 2001, the Starlight Café in 2002, and expanded artistic and educational programming, including the commissioning of new plays.
+During 2008, Robert Moss returned as Interim Artistic Director for during the summer and Peter Flynn was appointed Artistic Director in August, bringing extensive credits in both New York and regional theatre.
+In 2012, Bushlow stepped down after twenty-five years of service and Josh Friedman was appointed managing director.
+During 2012, Stephanie Yankwitt served as the Acting Artistic Director through the end of the Mainstage season.
+Jen Waldman was then named Artistic Director.

 During the school year, the Hangar brings a range of theatre experiences to students across New York State, with the School Tour and Artists-in-the-Schools programs.
-Throughout the summer, School-Time and KIDDSTUFF performances and the Next Generation School of Theatre reach thousands of young people.
-The Hangar currently serves approximately 60,000 adults and children annually.
+Throughout the summer KIDDSTUFF performances and the Next Generation School of Theatre reach thousands of young people.
+The Hangar serves approximately 60,000 adults and children annually.

-As of December 31, 2010 we met our Hangar for All Seasons capital campaign goal of $4.6 million ($4 million for the building renovation, and $600,000 for endowment for the future), and are working toward our Super Goal of an additional $300,000 to renovate the shop and purchase new equipment.
+As of December 31, 2010 the Hangar for All Seasons capital campaign goal of $4.6 million was achieved, designating $4 million for the building renovation and $600,000 for endowment for the future.
+The team is working toward a super goal of an additional $300,000 to renovate the shop and purchase new equipment.